nautobot/nautobot-app-device-onboarding/README.md

 ### Contributing to the Docs

-You can find all the Markdown source for the App documentation under the [docs](https://github.com/nautobot/nautobot-app-device-onboarding/tree/develop/docs) folder in this repository.
-For simple edits, a Markdown capable editor is sufficient - clone the repository and edit away.
+You can find all the Markdown source for the App documentation under the [`docs`](https://github.com/nautobot/nautobot-app-device-onboarding/tree/develop/docs) folder in this repository.
+For simple edits, a Markdown capable editor is sufficient: clone the repository and edit away.

 If you need to view the fully generated documentation site, you can build it with [mkdocs](https://www.mkdocs.org/).
 A container hosting the docs will be started using the invoke commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/device-onboarding/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
 As your changes are saved, the live docs will be automatically reloaded.